 Days 5 & 6 — Sacred Valley of the Inca

 Return to Puerto Maldonado and fly to Cusco.
-Travel into the Sacred Valley, stopping to meet llamas at Awana Kancha.
+Travel into the Sacred Valley, stopping en route to meet llamas at Awana Kancha.
 Settle into our stunning lodge and enjoy a pisco sour, Peru’s national drink, with spectacular views of the valley.
 The next day, visit the workshop of Nilda Callañaupa, a National Geographic grantee who has revived Andean weaving traditions.
 See the agricultural terraces of Moray and the saltpans of Maras, and participate in an ancient Andean ceremony to honor the Earth.
 Return to the lodge for a talk by our expert before dinner on your own.

 Inkaterra Hacienda Urubamba (B,L,D; B,L)